RELATIONSHIP OR RELIGION (Part 2)

 9 And in vain they worship Me, Teaching as doctrines the commandments of men.'”

-God changes or transforms those who come to Him through faith in Christ from inside out.
-Through the New Birth God gave you a new heart so that you may begin to walk in newness of life.
-God has transformed you into a new being, person or creation in Christ, and not to a rehabilitated, reformed, or refined old self.
+God changes or transforms those who come to Him through faith in Christ from the inside out.
+Through the New Birth, God gave you a new heart so that you may begin to walk in the newness of life.
+God has transformed you into a new being, person, or creation in Christ, not a rehabilitated, reformed, or refined old self.

 Sixth, a loving and intimate relationship with God results in walking in the light, but religion results in walking in darkness: